-Rainfall across Nebraska over the last 30 days (06/08/2018 to 07/07/2018) ranged from 1.0 to >9.5 inches (pg.
+Rainfall across Nebraska over the last 30 days (06/15/2018 to 07/14/2018) ranged from 1.0 to ≥12.5 inches (pg.
 4) across the state.
 The heavier amounts were located in northeastern Nebraska.
-For the last 30 days (date ending 07/07/2018), rainfall was well above normal over a large area of Nebraska and below normal in portions of southeast, southwest, and western Nebraska (pg.5).
+For the last 30 days (date ending 07/14/2018), rainfall was well above normal over a large area of Nebraska and below normal in portions of southeast, southwest, and western Nebraska (pg.5).
 Average temperatures (pg.
 6) for the last 30 days were above normal over most of central, eastern, and southern Nebraska with northern and western areas of the state seeing near normal temps.
-Over the next 8 to 14 days (as of 07/08/2018), the extended forecast is predicting an equal probability of above and below normal temperatures for most of the state, while precipitation is predicted to have an elevated probability of below normal precipitation over most of Nebraska.
+The long range outlook (next 8 to 14 days), is predicting an increased probability of below normal temperatures for most of the state, while precipitation is predicted to have an elevated probability of below normal precipitation over most of Nebraska.
 More climate and forecast information can be found at: